Cyroxin/AndroidNativeApps/README.md

 ## Getting Started

-Open one of the example projects in the examples folder using AndroidStudio.
+Open one of the projects in the examples folder using AndroidStudio.
 All files will link and you can start editing the file directly on your computer.